How to get around in Czech Republic (via train)? 🚂

 iDOS

 One major app that will help you with travelling around Czech Republic is iDOS on Andriod and on Apple.
-At the top of the app, you can choose “All timetables”, “Trains + Buses”, “Hradec Kralove” and all the cities of Czech Republic.
+You can use filtered search.
+If you want to find your buses in Hradec Kralove for example, at the top of the app, you can choose “Trains + Buses”, “Hradec Kralove” and type in your to and from stops.
 Make sure you have your location always turned on while using this app.

 Happy travelling! 🚏